Aramaic: Ancient Aramaic

 "Ancient Aramaic" refers to the earliest known period of the language, from its origin until it becomes the lingua franca of the Fertile Crescent.
 It was the language of the Aramean city-states of Damascus, Hamath, and Arpad.

 There are inscriptions that evidence the earliest use of the language, dating from the 10th century BC.
 These inscriptions are mostly diplomatic documents between Aramaean city-states.
 The alphabet of Aramaic at this early period seems to be based on the Phoenician alphabet, and there is a unity in the written language.
 It seems that in time a more refined alphabet, suited to the needs of the language, began to develop from this in the eastern regions of Aram.
 With increasing Aramean migration eastward, the Western periphery of Assyria became bilingual in Akkadian and Aramean at least as early as the mid-9th century BC.
 As the Neo-Assyrian Empire conquered Aramean lands west of the Euphrates, Tiglath-Pileser III made Aramaic the empire's second official language, and it eventually supplanted Akkadian completely.

 From 700 BC the language began to spread in all directions but lost much of its unity.
 Different dialects emerged in Assyria, Babylonia, the Levant and Egypt.
-Around 600 BC Adon, a Canaanite king, used Aramaic to write to an Egyptian Pharaoh.
+Around 600 BC Adon a Philistine king, used Aramaic to write to an Egyptian Pharaoh.